 24. The third table shows whether or not each personnel group is allowed to perform each capability.
 This information is derived from DoDI 1100.22.
+25. Click "Continue" to move to the next screen.

 Page: Risk in Using Non-Military Personnel